Welcome!

 I am a Ph.D. candidate at the Munich Graduate School of Economics as a member of the Egon Sohmen Graduate Center.
 I study how frictions and shocks in health and labor markets shape behavior and inequality.

-Other work studies the long-run impacts of growing up with a disabled sibling and household labor-supply elasticities following the 2015 Swiss-franc shock; I also develop tests for identification in mediation and dynamic treatment settings.
+I also study the long-run impacts of growing up with a disabled sibling and household labor supply elasticities following the 2015 Swiss franc shock.
+Furthermore, I develop tests for identification in mediation and dynamic treatment settings.

-Before the Ph.D., I worked as a pre-doctoral research assistant at Stanford University with David Chan on healthcare projects.
+Before my Ph.D., I worked as a pre-doctoral research assistant at Stanford University with David Chan on healthcare projects.

 Contact: kevin [dot] kloiber [at} econ [dot] lmu [dot] de